jjconti/twistedmold/README.txt

 HOW TO PLAY THE GAME:

-Move your zombie with the arrows keys.
+Move your zombie with the arrows keys and twist whit space bar.

 LICENSE:

 This game skellington is distributed as Free Software acording GPL v3.
 See COPYING file for more information.